What is Dependency Injection?

 {

-// let the factory create an object
+// let the factory create the object

 $article = $this->articleFactory->create();